-Installation, maintenance and repair of all assets associated with the pumping, treatment and distribution of potable water.
+Purpose of the Position: This position is responsible for the installation, maintenance and repair of all assets associated with the pumping, treatment, and distribution of potable water.
 This position supports the utility in operating efficiently and effectively which maintaining a high level of customer service and staying compliant with our governing agencies (WDNR, EPA, WPSC).

 Essential Duties and Responsibilities

 - Make taps in water lines with tapping machines, install taps and copper service lines.

 - Install new, repair, or replace sections of water mains, fire hydrants, service laterals, curb boxes and water main operating valves.

 - Repair and replace concrete sidewalks, curbs and gutters and landscaping after water main or service installation and/or repair.